-15.5.4 "Green" or partially spent residual dust from Phostoxin® may also be deactivated as follows using the "Wet Method":
+15.5.5 Incompletely Reacted Prepacs may also be deactivated as follows using the "Wet Method":

-Caution: Wear appropriate respiratory protection during wet deactivation of partially spent material.
+Caution: Wear appropriate respiratory protection during wet deactivation of incompletely reacted Prepacs.
 Do not cover the container being used for wet deactivation.
 This procedure should be performed in the open air and not in the fumigated site/structure.

-Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm while handling partially spent residual dust.
-While monitoring hydrogen phosphide levels during deactivation or at any other time when hydrogen phosphide levels are unknown, appropriate respiratory protection, OR a personal hydrogen phosphide monitor with a limit of detection of 0.01 ppm and an alarm set at 0.1 ppm must be worn.
+Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown, while handling incompletely reacted Prepacs and monitoring hydrogen phosphide levels during deactivation.

-A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions and warning placards must be posted to secure the site and prevent unauthorized persons from tampering with the deactivating dust (see Section 14.3, Placarding During Deactivation of Unreacted Product).
+A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions and warning placards must be posted to secure the site and prevent unauthorized persons from tampering with the deactivating Prepacs (see Section 15.3, Placarding During Deactivation of Incompletely Reacted Prepacs).

 Deactivating solution is prepared by adding the appropriate amount of low-sudsing detergent or surface active agent to water in a drum or other suitable container.
-A 2% solution (2000 ml in 100 litres) is suggested.
+A 2% solution (2,000 ml in 100 litres) is suggested.
 The container should be filled with deactivating solution to within 5-7 cm of the top.